FlappyBirdCodes/Predicting-gross-profit-of-movies/README.md

 # Predicting-gross-profit-of-movies
-This is another iinear regression algorithm that I wrote which predicts gross profit of movies using Python and the Sikit-Learn library.
+This is a linear regression algorithm that I wrote which predicts gross profit of movies using Python and the Sikit-Learn library.

 # Data cleaning
 The data originally was not in integer format, which meant that I had to reshape the data.
 However, the data also wasn't in a binary format which complicated the process.
 In other datasets for example, a column of "over_18" would have a binary result, either "true" or "false".
 In this dataset however, the column "director", like many other columns, had many unique results.
 I fixed this issue by assigning each result an integer value.
 For example, if the column "genre" returned ["adventure", "adventure", "action", "horror", "fantasy", "action", "horror"], I would assign each individual value with an alternative integer value.